dfilatov/lrt/README.md

   * `abortTask(task)` aborts task execution as soon as possible (see diagram above)

 ### Scheduler
 Scheduler is responsible for tasks running, aborting and coordinating order of execution of their units.
-It tries to maximize utilization of chunk time.
+It tries to maximize budget utilization of each chunk.
+If a unit of some task has no time to be executed in the current chunk, it will get higher priority to be executed in the next chunk.

 ### Unit of work
 Unit of work is represented with a function doing current part of task and returning an object with the following properties: